rhysnewell/ChIP-R/README.md

 To install ChIA-PET2:

-  git clone '''The Repo'''
+  git clone git@github.com:rhysnewell/ChIP-rep.git

-and add the src folder of the repo to your pythonpath variable in your .bashrc profile
+We recommend you add the src folder to your pythonpath variable in your .bashrc profile

 Usage